You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 antique malls, shows and on the internet.
 Using the search engines, eBay or

-links pages to find jewelry web sites and browse the on-line auctions can add to
+links pages to find jewelry web sites and browse the on-line auctions for

 your understanding of what is selling well and at what price.
-It is not
+EBay is

 Jewel Chat